city

 Calcium Hydroxylapatite (CaHA) Fillers

 Calcium hydroxylapatite is naturally found primarily in the bones of the human body.
-When used in a filler, the calcium particles are so microscopic and result in a smooth, gel-like formula.
+When used in a filler, the calcium particles are microscopic and result in a smooth, gel-like formula.
 This filler is known commercially as Radiesse.
 Although the consistency of CaHA fillers is by comparison thicker than other filler types, the results last longer.
 Most patients see their results for about 12 months.
-CaHA helps to stimulate the body’s natural collagen production as well.
+CaHA also helps stimulate the body’s natural collagen production.

 Semi-Permanent Fillers (Poly-L-lactic Acid)